EliotJanvier/workshop_modular/subject.md

     if (!new)
         return (NULL);
-    memcpy(new, base, base->size);  // copythe default instance of the class so that the defaults members are initialized the same for all instances of the same class if (base->ctor) { // if the class has a custom constructor, call it va_start(args, base);
+    memcpy(new, base, base->size);  // copy the default instance of the class so that the defaults members are initialized the same for all instances of the same class if (base->ctor) { // if the class has a custom constructor, call it va_start(args, base);
         base->ctor(new, &args); // we call it with the variadic arguments